What You Should Know About Residential Solar Systems

 Changes to your PV System after Installation

 Customers who want to expand their system by adding an inverter or more modules need to have their installer submit an application to TEP.
-They will keep their initial net metering rate for the duration of the 20-year contact if the addition to a grandfathered system does not require utility distribution upgrades.
+They will keep their initial net metering rate for the duration of the 20-year contract if the addition to a grandfathered system does not require utility distribution upgrades.

 Customers with an RCP rate can find more information about expanding their system and retaining their original rate.